Woah! Viral is going, well, viral.

 What makes content go viral?
 The truth is it’s about 40% the right recipe of factors and 60% fluke.
 That’s another reason why the pursuit of viral status in your content is not a good basis for your marketing investments.
 It’s very unpredictable, and even if you do manage to get it right and achieve viral status – there is no guarantee that your exposure will convert into sales.
 Your ultimate goal in any marketing campaign is to convert strangers into customers – so it makes sense to find the path which is the most likely to do that.

 Who has Viral Content worked for?

 We have heard tales of great deeds…

-It’s true that there have been some exceptional cases where viral content has sent companies sky rocketing to greatness.
-Everyone’s favourite story is that of the DollarShave Club.
+It’s true that there have been some exceptional cases where viral content has sent companies skyrocketing to greatness.
+Everyone’s favorite story is that of the DollarShave Club.
 These cats launched their company with a YouTube video that got them something like 12 000 orders in the first 2 days (see below).

 Can Viral Content work for your company?